 Four different profiles:

-In Ezekiel 47:7 it says, “When I returned, there, along the bank of the river, were very many trees on one side and the other.”
+As we read further in the book of Ezekiel we see two results of an anointed life.
+Firstly in Ezekiel 47:7 it says, “When I returned, there, along the bank of the river, were very many trees on one side and the other.”
 Many trees implies a fruitful and productive life.
-In John 15:16, Jesus said, “I have chosen you to go and bear fruit, and that your fruit shall remain…” The anointed Christian will be fruitful in his life and ministry.
+In John 15:16, Jesus said, “I have chosen you to go and bear fruit, and that your fruit shall remain…”

-In Ezekiel 47:9, we read, “And it shall be that every living thing that moves, wherever the rivers go, will live.
+Secondly in Ezekiel 47:9, we read, “And it shall be that every living thing that moves, wherever the rivers go, will live.
 There will be a very great multitude of fish, because these waters go there; for they will be healed, and everything will live wherever the river goes.”
 Multitude of fish speak about the salvation of souls.
-An anointed person will lead many souls to Christ, see many miracles and healing and will impart the life and power of the Holy Spirit to others.
-It says here that “everything will live whether the waters flow.
-The anointed Christian will impart the ressurection life of Jesus, wherever he goes.
+An anointed person will lead many souls to Christ, and will see many miracles and healing.
+Furthermore, wherever they go, they will impart the life of Christ to others.

-However, Jesus is our best example who said to His Father, “Not My will, but Yours be done.”
+However, Jesus was our greatest example who said to His Father, “Not My will, but Yours be done.”
 He was prepared to die on the cross for us and pay the ultimate price!
 That is why we read in John 3:34, that as a man, He was “given the Spirit, without measure.”

-Finally: The anointing is not only to empower us for ministry and miracles; but it is to prepare us for our eternal inheritance.
+Finally: The anointing is not only to empower usfor ministry and miracles; but it is to prepare us for eternity.
 We read in Matthew 25:10, “and they that were ready went in with him to the marriage: and the door was shut.”
-The wise virgins who had paid the price for the oil, were ready to meet the Bridegroom.
-May God bless and use you as you allow the Holy Spirit to measure you so that there will be a great release of God’s power, anointing and blessing in your life.
+The wise virgins, who had paid the price for the oil, were ready to meet the Bridegroom.
+Therefore, may God bless and use you as you allow the Holy Spirit to measure you so that there will be a great release of God’s power, anointing and blessing in your life.
 Amen